APG treatment up to fuel gas requirements (GTPP, GPPP)

 Application

-The use of GRASYS membrane technology allows significantly improving fuel gas quality by
+The use of Grasys membrane technology allows significantly improving fuel gas quality by

 • Increasing the gas methane number (index) by 15–60 units